whzard/punybuf/README.md

 Options:
   -q, --quiet          Do not print JSON into stdout -l, --loud           Do print JSON into stdout, overrides -q -o, --out <OUT>...
-Output - only .rs files supported.
+Output - only .rs, .json files supported.
 Implies -q -c, --compat <JSON>  (WIP) Check binary compatibility with the previous version (json file).
 If compatible, overwrite the file, otherwise, error.
   -d, --dry-run        Do not write anything to the filesystem.
       --verbose        Be verbose.
 Will print a lot of unnecessary things.